rufimelo99/UltimateChess/README.md

 **Limitations**

 This game, even though functional, does not verify checks.
 Movements are not restricted by checking positions (which should not influence the learning process too much).
-The agent, even though can learn, if there is a situation where the action that it's trying to perform is not valid (not during training), the game will no longer advance since it has a fixed policy.
+The agent, even though can learn, if there is a situation where the action that it's trying to perform is not valid (outside training), the game will no longer advance since it has a fixed policy.